CodeMarie/ISDB-Major-Project/README.md

 ## Instructions for Use ##

 Imported dependencies include:
+Use the command npm install or if package.json file exists assess for needed dependencies.
+Use the CLI commands if not already used before
+    sudo npm install -g express-generator
+This sudo command will install this globally.
-sudo npm install -g express-generator npm install --save mongoose npm install dotenv for use of .env file to allow your mongoose connection string to be stored safely when pushing your project to GitHub.
+    npm install --save mongoose
+    npm install dotenv f
+This is for use of .env file to allow your mongoose connection string to be stored safely when pushing your project to GitHub.
 This is because the string requires a password.
     (For mac users) brew tap heroku/brew && brew install heroku or Windows/Linux select plugin option.
 To make a connection and access your connection string, Mongodb Atlas was used.
 A Link to this page can be found [here]( https://www.mongodb.com/atlas/database)
     npm install passport-jwt

-npm install --save passport-local-mongoose ensure use in schema
+    npm install --save passport-local-mongoose
+This will need importing into the login/user folder
     npm install --save jsonwebtoken
-The views engine was changed from jade to ejs with npm install --save ejs
+As the views engine was changed from jade to ejs
+    npm install --save ejs

 16.01.22
 Continuation of planning of model and routes e.g. for register and login routes.
-## Favourite parts to work on ##
+## Presentation ##
+A further presentation associated with this project can be found [here]( https://docs.google.com/presentation/d/1S2HrUkbbLnUysO_GNOqxuWb9Emv4MKiV/edit?usp=sharing&ouid=102768298084610579842&rtpof=true&sd=true)
 ## Development Diary ##

 Organisation of routes folder